Quick Start

 Smile comes with an interactive shell for Scala.
 In the home directory of Smile, type

 to enter the shell, which is based on Scala REPL.
-If you prefer Ammonite REPL, copy its jar to Smile's lib directory.
-Smile Shell will switch to Ammonite once restarted.
 In the shell, you can run any valid Scala expressions.
 Besides, all high-level Smile operators are predefined in the shell.
 By default, the shell uses up to 75% memory.
 If you need more memory to handle large data, use the option -J-Xmx or -XX:MaxRAMPercentage.
 For example,

 You can also modify the configuration file ./conf/smile.ini for the memory and other JVM settings.